Customer Journey Mapping: What Is It & How Does It Work?

 This is your chance to let customers know who you are and what you stand for, which you could do via social media, YouTube, or Connected TV (CTV) ads.
 When planning these advertisements, prioritize authority and quality.

-During this phase (middle of funnel), your potential customer’s interest is solidifying.
+During this phase (mid-funnel marketing), your potential customer’s interest is solidifying.
 They’re committing to the idea of a new coffee brand and are perhaps weighing up different brands, including yours.
 Maybe they’ve signed up for an email newsletter or are actively engaging with your site.
-Help firm up your presence in their mind with informative blogs and videos that subtly push the benefits of your coffee — for example, “Did You Know?
-Not All Coffees Are Created Equal.”

 In this stage, your product has become one of a few final choices.
 Video testimonials can help sway consumers, providing “social proof” that they’re making a smart choice.